European Odyssey Study Abroad Program

 Our university has a partnership with the German Viessmann Company; as part of that partnership, 20 students from the University of Wisconsin Oshkosh participate in a one-week seminar at the Viessmann Company headquarters in Allendorf, Germany.
 There they listen to lectures by company leaders, tour factories, biodigesters, and logistics centers, and work in small groups on topics related to sustainability.
 The Viessmann Academy is an amazing opportunity to get to know German business culture and the company's and country's attitude towards sustainability.

 In 2014, I was asked to be one of the faculty mentors for the program (together with Bruce Niendorf from the College of Business).
 We added a few days in Berlin to the Viessmann Academy, so that the students also learned about the history and geography of Berlin.
+We repeated the program in 2015 and hope to continue to offer this opportunity to students in the future!

 The European Odyssey study abroad program provides 20-25 students with the opportunity to spend an entire semester residing in Europe while progressing through five areas of academic study.
 Each class, taught by UW Oshkosh professors, is a balanced blend of classroom and on site lectures, discussions, site visitations, written assignments and exams.
 On weekends, students have opportunities to explore their environments on their own.
 Our mini-residences range from 1 to 3 weeks each to allow students time to "settle in" and savor the sights and sounds of their various settings.
 Residence cities include London, Paris, Dresden, Berlin, Amsterdam and Rome.
 Numerous day trips to selected locations and sites augment and enhance the program's academic emphasis.